iotaledger/bee-rfcs/text/0034-ternary-hash.md

 ## Hash

-This RFC defines a ternary type `Hash`.
+This RFC defines a ternary type `Hash` which is the base input and output of the `Sponge`.
 The exact definition is an implementation detail but an example definition could simply be the following:

 ```rust